AhmadSerhall/innovativeML/README.md

 ### User Stories

-- As a user, I want the platform to regularly update its content and challenges, so I can stay informed about the latest developments in the field of machine learning.
+- As a user, i want the platform to regularly update its content and challenges, so I can stay informed about the latest developments in the field of machine learning.

-- As a user, I want the platform to support multiple media types (text, images, and videos) for teaching machine learning, so I can choose the most suitable method for my learning style.
+- As a user , i want to easily navigate through the InnovativeML platform, So that I can seamlessly access interactive puzzles.

-- As a user, I want to receive instant feedback on my puzzle-solving attempts, so I can understand how machine learning algorithms analyze my input.
+- As a user , i want to engage with fun and interactive puzzles on InnovativeML, So that I can grasp machine learning concepts in an entertaining way.

 <br>
 <!-- <br> -->